 Q: But there's no Cocoa on .NET and Java, is there?

 A: Correct.
 Silver does not try to port Cocoa or any of the frameworks that make up Cocoa and the Mac or iOS platforms.
 That'd be an impossible undertaking, and it would also be the wrong approach.

 Silver takes the Swift language and lets you use it natively with the frameworks that already come with the platforms, on .NET and Java.
 So for example, if you're building an Android app, you'll be working directly with Activities and Intents and native Android "Buttons", and anything else the Android APIs have to offer.

 This is very similar in concept to how we took the C# language, which previously was pretty much linked to .NET, and brought that to Cocoa and Java earlier this year with RemObjects C#.

 Q: So I really can build true, native Android apps in Swift?
 No need to learn Java?

-Q: So I can use Swift to build .NET apps, for Windows or Windows Phone?
+Q: So I can use Swift to build .NET apps, for Windows or UWP?

 A: Most definitely.

 Q: And I can even use Swift to build websites using ASP.NET or JSP?

 A: Glad you asked.
 Silver is free, and you can download your copy, below: